How narcissistic people manipulate you through social media.

-Social media is a fantastic resource for a narcissist to play more mind games with others, some will do all, some only do one or two, and some will not be interested in social media at all, it all depends on the narcissist.
+Social media is a fantastic resource for narcissists to play more mind games with others.
+Some will do all, some only do one or two, and some will not be interested in social media at all.
+It all depends on the narcissist.

-They can and most will use social media, through each stage of the relationship, the idolisation, the devaluation, the discard and the hoover, or re idolisation and the smear campaigns.
-So just how exactly do narcissistic people use social media to play more mind games with us, to leave is hurt, angry and confused and what do you need to look out for.
+They can and most will use social media through each stage of the relationship, the idealisation, the devaluation, the discard and the hoover, or re idealisation and the smear campaigns.
+So just how exactly do narcissistic people use social media to play more mind games with us, to leave us hurt, angry and confused, and what do you need to look out for.

-1. In the idolisation stage of the relationship.
-A narcissist will happily use any form of social media to find new people, from dating sites to Facebook, Instagram and Pinterest, etc. if you did or didn’t meet them through social media most will use it as part of their idolisation phase, by gathering as much information about you as possible, so they can easily share your likes and dislikes, your points of view, finish your sentences.
-When you first start dating the narcissist, the idolisation stage is when most will raise us up so high, making us feel so special and treating us better than anyone ever has, how do they use social media to idolise us?
+1. In the idealisation stage of the relationship.
+A narcissist will happily use any form of social media to find new people, from dating sites to Facebook, Instagram, TikTok and Pinterest, etc. if you did or didn’t meet them through social media, most will use it as part of their idealisation phase by gathering as much information about you as possible, so they can easily mirror you, share your likes and dislikes, your points of view, finish your sentences.
+When you first start dating the narcissist, the idealisation stage is when most will raise us up so high, making us feel so special and treating us better than anyone ever has.
+How do they use social media to idealise us?

-- You might get to wake up and see something amazing on your Facebook wall from them that they’ve written about you, or they’ve re-tweeted something of yours.
+- You might get to wake up and see something amazing on your Facebook wall from them that they’ve written about you.

 - You most likely might start doing this in return, sharing your happiness with your loved ones.

-They use it to triangulate people when You first meet, and they may want you to be the one to send them a friend request or they might send it to you, they might be playing all the mind games with the exes that one day they will play with you.
+Narcissistic people use it to triangulate people when you first meet them.
+They may want you to be the one to send them a friend request, or they might send it to you.
+They might be playing all the mind games with the exes that one day they will play with you.
 They can also do this, as once you are both posting about how lovely your life is, when it starts going wrong, we can then find it harder to speak up through our own pride and ego.
-Speak up you have nothing to be ashamed of, and it helps others through these times.
-Those not active, or wanting to keep you hidden from other partners they have that you don’t know about, they might tell you they rarely go on.
-That they only use it for messenger, they prefer being with people, real-life matters to them more.
-This is only to impress you, so you think that they are their real and admire them, and to protect themselves.
+Speak up.
+You have nothing to be ashamed of, and it helps others through these times.
+Those not active or wanting to keep you hidden from other partners they have that you don’t know about, they might tell you they rarely go on.
+They only use it for messenger.
+They prefer being with people.
+Real-life matters to them more.
+This is only to impress you, so you think that they are real and admire them when it’s just to protect themselves.

-You don’t want to worry, yet something in your gut is telling you that all is not right, either you’ve not been with them long, so don’t want to bring up any concerns, don’t want to come across insecure, or you’ve been with them a while and for fear of their reaction.
-So you put more self-doubt onto you, are you overreacting?
-Are you reading to much into everything?
+You don’t want to worry, yet your instincts are telling you that all is not right.
+Either you’ve not been with them long, so you don’t want to bring up any concerns, don’t want to come across as insecure, or you’ve been with them a while, and for fear of their reaction, you don’t want to discuss your feelings with them.
+So you put more self-doubt into yourself.
+Are you overreacting?
+Are you reading too much into everything?

-So If you see any of these signs if you’re still in a relationship with someone you believe is a narcissist.
-Do not react, or questions them, trust your instinct as they just want you to react and walk away, follow and listen to your instincts, a narcissist will not validate your feelings, they are playing these games to make you feel insecure.
-Here are a few other mind games they play on social media, during the devaluation.
-Or did you see any of these when you were with them?
+So If you see any of these signs, if you’re still in a relationship with someone you believe is a narcissist.
+Do not react or questions them.
+Trust your instinct as they just want you to react and walk away, follow and listen to your instincts.
+A narcissist will not validate your feelings.
+They are playing these games to make you feel insecure, to distract you from the other games they are playing.
+Here are a few other mind games they play on social media during the devaluation.

-- They may block you for an hour then unblock, and they may prevent you from looking at their social media for a day or two, then unblock.
-If you ask them, they will act all surprised and say it’s the websites fault.
+- They may block you for an hour, then unblock, and they may prevent you from looking at their social media for a day or two, then unblock.
+If you ask them, they will act all surprised and say it’s the website’s fault.
 They will re-add you.
-Leaving you wondering for it was a mistake or not.
+Leaving you wondering whether it was a mistake or not.

 - They may cause an argument, go into the silent treatment, disappear and block you.

-- They may suddenly add one of their old crazy exes as a friend.
-You find this very strange, but do not want to ask as you don’t want to look insecure, or cause rage in them.
+- They may suddenly add one of their crazy exes as a friend.
+You find this very strange because of everything they’ve told you about them and how toxic the ex was, but do not want to ask as you don’t want to look insecure or cause rage in them.
 You see no messages or no likes between them, but you’re left thinking, who asked who?
 And what’s this all about?

 - You wake in the morning before they go into social media, you notice they were active a few hours ago, which leaves you with so many questions such as.
 What were they doing at that time in the morning?
 Or who were they talking to?
 They may have been, or if they know you’re looking at stuff, they might have just set the alarm to go on, knowing you’ll be up before them and looking, just to play more mind games with you.